SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 ## Getting started
 1. Attend the **induction** and **laser safety training**.
 This take place on the **first Tuesday of each month at 09:45**.
 Just turn up at the Facility no need to book. **We start promptly** and if you are late you have to wait until the next session.
 2. Start an account on the [PPMS Microscope Booking System](https://ppms.eu/ucl-swc/login/?pf=2).
 Use your SWC (not UCL) login details.
 If you do not have an SWC account, see SWC IT.
 The user name **must** by prefixed with `ad\` on the login page. e.g. like this: `ad\tomo`
+3. Contact us via Slack: Peter for general microscopy; Jess for histo; Rob for BrainSaw; Isabell for _in vivo_ 2p.
+There are specific channels for most things, which you can join to receive notifications.
-3. Please discuss your imaging needs with us before starting the relevant experiments.
+4. Please discuss your imaging needs with us before starting the relevant experiments.
 This can avoid wasted time.

 ### Where are we?